 The peak may be climbable most of the year.
 Late Spring and Fall are best, when the air is dry and snow has melted.
 Summer gets warm and the thunderstorms build fast.
 Winter may present challenges due to snow and possibly closed roads.
 The nearby Idlewilde campground is seasonally open, usually late March through October/November.

-|From Road Forks on Interstate 10 west of Lordsburg, take US Highway 80 south for about 28 miles.
+|From Road Forks on Interstate 10 west of Lordsburg, NM, take US Highway 80 south for about 28 miles toward the town of Rodeo, still in New Mexico.
 Turn right on Portal Road, and drive seven miles to Portal.
 Continue west another mile or so on Forest Road 42 to the Cave Creek Visitor Information Center.
-The Silver Peak trailhead is located at a pullout about a ½-mile past the visitor center.
+The Silver Peak trailhead is located at a pullout about a half-mile past the visitor center.
 The road is paved all the way.
 The trailhead elevation here is 4,960’.|

 |Contact the Coronado National Forest, Douglas Ranger District.
 Their number is 520-364-3468.|

-Topo Map: Portal.
+Topographical Map: Portal.